guimspace/envelope-matrix/README.md

 ## About

-The scripts are tested for GNU Octave software.

-A basic data structure of four arrays can be used to store the envelope a matrix _A_.
+A basic data structure of four arrays is one way to store the envelope a matrix _A_.

 Array | Description
 ---|---